otaree/secret-santa-game/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-Special thanks to the contributors and open source projects that provided inspiration, guidance, and valuable resources for the Secret Santa Game.

 ## Contact

 If you have any questions or need further assistance, please feel free to contact the project maintainer at [dinabandhu.chakraborty.jc@gmail.com](mailto:dinabandhu.chakraborty.jc@gmail.com).